 Statistics show that 50% of marriages in America end up in divorce.
 Out of that 50%, almost 60% of these marriages involve children.
 Divorce affects all those involved, but children are often the ones who suffer the most.
+Let us look at the challenges children face when their parents get divorced

 Many children feel like they need to choose sides, don’t know which one to pick, and don’t want to have to make a choice.
 It is up to the parents to behave like adults and realize that their bickering is causing harm to their children.